 Summer is coming to a close and that means school is back in session.
-For some school children, this means getting an eye exam.
+For some schoolchildren, this means getting an eye exam.
 Many parents wonder why eye exams are required before you enter kindergarten or certain grades when they do not notice any issues with their children’s eyes.
-Here are a few common issues we typically encounter that are not always noticeable:
+Here are a few common issues we typically encounter that is not always noticeable:

 Amblyopia (Lazy Eye)

 Lazy eye, or amblyopia, is the loss or lack of development of central vision in one eye that is unrelated to any eye health problem and is not correctable with lenses.
 It can occur when a person does not use both eyes together.

 Lazy eye often occurs in people who have crossed eyes (misalignment) or a large difference in the degree of nearsightedness or farsightedness between the two eyes.
 It usually develops before age 6, and it does not affect side (peripheral) vision.

 Symptoms may include noticeably favoring one eye or a tendency to bump into objects on one side.
 Symptoms are not always obvious.

 Treatment for lazy eye may include a combination of prescription lenses, prisms, vision therapy, and eye patching.
 In vision therapy, patients learn how to use the two eyes together, which helps prevent lazy eyes from reoccurring.